Tsardines/computer-crafter/README.md

   - View a brief part definition on hover (on landing page)
   - Part compatibility detector
     - Note: This is one of the main features of the original site
+  - Real-time updates of computer parts and prices
+    - For the sake of time, all of the parts data will be hardcoded into the db

 #### _Landing Page_
   - Navbar: